IPv6 transition mechanism: Stateless IP/ICMP Translation

 The algorithm can be used in a solution that allows IPv6 hosts that do not have a permanently assigned IPv4 address to communicate with IPv4-only hosts.
 Address assignment and routing details are not addressed by the specification.
 SIIT can be viewed as a special case of stateless network address translation.

 The specification is a product of the NGTRANS IETF working group, and was initially drafted in February 2000 by E. Nordmark of Sun Microsystems.
 It was revised in 2011, and in 2016 its current revision was published.

 Tunnel broker

 A tunnel broker provides IPv6 connectivity by encapsulating IPv6 traffic in IPv4 Internet transit links, typically using 6in4.
 This establishes IPv6 tunnels within the IPv4 Internet.
 The tunnels may be managed with the Tunnel Setup Protocol (TSP) or AYIYA.

 6rd

-6rd is a mechanism to facilitate rapid deployment of the IPv6 service across IPv4 infrastructures of Internet service providers (ISPs).
+6rd was developed by Rémi Després.
+It is a mechanism to facilitate rapid deployment of the IPv6 service across IPv4 infrastructures of Internet service providers (ISPs).
 It uses stateless address mappings between IPv4 and IPv6 addresses, and transmits IPv6 packets across automatic tunnels that follow the same optimized routes between customer nodes as IPv4 packets.

 It was used for an early large deployment of an IPv6 service with native addresses during 2007 (RFC 5569).
 The standard-track specification of the protocol is in RFC 5969.

 Transport Relay Translation

+The Transport Relay Translation (TRT) method acts as an intermediate device between two hosts.
+The function of the translator is to convert IPV6 into IPV4 addresses and vice versa.
+TRT accomplishes this translation through IP address mapping and a custom IP address.